davestewart/app-diary/docs/README.md

 ## Intro

-> A senior developer's journey into rapid application prototyping
+> A senior developer's journey into rapid application development

 As an experienced developer of 15+ years, I'm used to building large, complex sites, with scalable architecture, clean code and best practices.
 Imagine how surprised I was when all this experience fell flat when [tasked](intro/background) with a 4-hour coding challenge to build a basic [Trello](https://trello.com) clone:

 ![screenshot](https://github.com/davestewart/vue-trello-clone/raw/master/docs/screenshot.png)

-It turns out that the architectural skills I've spent years building up simply just got in the way when it came to throwing something together, and I learned the hard way that to complete the challenge I needed to switch my mindset from army commander to street fighter.
+It turns out that the architectural skills I've spent years building up simply just got in the way when it came to building something fast, and I learned the hard way that to complete the challenge I needed to switch my mindset from army general to street fighter.

 In hindsight, the time constraint was ridiculous, but what it took with one hand it gave with the other; ultimately the frugality required to meet the deadline resulted in decisive, unfussy work, and a significant boost in productivity.

 Yes, corners had to be cut, and yes, I had to do things I felt uncomfortable with, but I discovered a focused, cyclical way of working, alternating from getting it done and then and *only then* getting it right, which I want to explore further.

-For more information on the test see the [background](intro/background.md) page.
+For more information see the [background](intro/background.md) page.

 ## Project